Bug Triage Guidelines

 During triaging you might come across a particular bug which is present across multiple version of GlusterFS.
 Here are the course of actions:

-- We should have separate bugs for each release (We should clone bugs if required)
+We should have separate bugs for each release (We should clone bugs if required), the bug needs to be fixed.

 Note: When a bug depends on other bugs, that means the bug cannot be fixed unless other bugs are fixed (depends on), or this bug stops other bugs being fixed (blocks)